Spring Sing 65 COVID-19 Vaccination Requirements

 AACA strongly encourages all event attendees to mask at all times, except when eating or drinking.

 AACA is first and foremost, a family.
 We ask that you please take every precaution to help protect the health and wellbeing of everyone in that family and of the greater community while participating in this event.
 Many AACA members are caretakers for high-risk individuals or are high-risk themselves.
-Some have children who are not eligible for vaccination.
+Some have children who may not be eligible for vaccination.
 Let’s do everything we can to keep everyone safe and still have our beloved Spring Sing.
 Above all, be kind to one another.

 News and Updates